eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <figcaption>Figure 1.
 Alibaba issue Underlay routes flap affecting Overlay SRv6 routes <figcaption>
 </figure>

-In order to solve the above routes flap issue, some enhancements of Zebra are required.
+In order to solve the above routes flap issue, some enhancements of Zebra are necessary.

 ## Zebra Current Approach for Recursive Routes
 ### Data Structure for Recursive Handling